Intel-bigdata/SSM/docs/disaster-recovery.md

 ### 3. Transparent read

-When above application reads data content, by default, data will be read from primary cluster to gurantee that the up-to-data data is returned.
-But if data accuracy can be lowered down a bit or Administrator know the two copies of data in primary and secondary cluster are the same, read operation can be optimized by appling rule to files and directories.
+When above application reads data content, by default, data will be read from primary cluster to guarantee that the up-to-data data is returned.
+But if data accuracy can be lowered down a bit or Administrator know the two copies of data in primary and secondary cluster are the same, read operation can be optimized by applying rule to files and directories.
 Here is an example of direct read from backup cluster,

 <img src="./image/dr-read-direct.png" width="681" height="158" />